MarkAPL comes with two different sets of style sheets:

 .page_break_before |

-Enforce a page break before the current tag | |
+Enforce a page break before current tag | |

 .red |